 Reiki is hands-on natural healing using the universal life force energy.
 The term comes from the Japanese words “rei,” meaning universal, and “ki,” which means vital life force energy that flows through all living things.
 Reiki, an abundant, gentle spiritual energy is not tied to any specific religion or nationality.

-What are the benefits of receiving Reiki?
+What are the Benefits of Receiving Reiki Treatment?

-According to the National Center for Complementary and Alternative Medicine, people use Reiki for relaxation, stress reduction and symptom relief, in efforts to improve overall health and well-being.
-A Reiki treatment may do the following:
+According to the National Center for Complementary and Alternative Medicine, people use reiki for relaxation, stress reduction and symptom relief, in efforts to improve overall health and well-being.
+A reiki treatment may do the following: